greenbone/docs/src/common/prerequisites.rst

 * building from release branches

-Linux distributions use the release `tarballs`_ because that's the most common and oldest method to share source code.
+Linux distributions use the release `tarballs`_ because that's the most common and well known method to share source code.

 Newer build systems might stick with the git tags.

-Because this guide is intended for developers familiar with building from source already the following sections will use the **release branches**.

-The release branches have the advantage that they contain the newest fixed which might not be included in the release tarballs or git tags yet.
+If you are a developer and very familiar with building from source already you might also try out using the git release branches.
+The release branches have the advantage that they contain the newest fixes which might not be included in the release tarballs or git tags yet.
 As a downside they might contain only partly fixed issues and require to update more often.

+This guide will use the tarballs to build the software.

 .. _tarballs: https://en.wikipedia.org/wiki/Tar_(computing)